FinrodNiu/monthlyPayslipCalculator/README.md

 # Design Decision #

-1. Follow SOLID priciple, try to make code readable, maintainable and reusuable.
+1. Follow SOLID principle, try to make code readable, maintainable and reusable.

-2. Creat mutiple functions, each function has a single responsibility.
+2. Create multiple functions, each function has a single responsibility.

 3. Inject the independency of taxRateTable to the function calculateEmployeeMonthlyPayslip, so that if the tax rate updated, only taxRateTable need to be changed.
 More maintainable and scalable.

-4. CamalCase naming convention, comments and documentations to make code more readable.
+4. CamelCase naming convention, comments and documentations to make code more readable.

 5. Use yarn instead of npm because yarn is faster.